tmiliant/Path-Signatures-In-Machine-Learning/README.md

 Then the truncated vector is the feature set of the path, and we can immediately turn this into a classification or a prediction problem.

-In this student project I used random forests and convolutional neural networks on these signatures.
+In this research project I used random forests and convolutional neural networks on these signatures.

 ## Project description - supervised by Dr Paul Moore and Dr Yue Wu